vapoursynth/vapoursynth/doc/pythonreference.rst

       specify which clip(s) to output and all VapourSynth tools (vsvfw, vsfs, vspipe) use the clip in *index* 0.

+   .. py:method:: output(fileobj[, y4m = False, prefetch = 0, progress_update = None])

+      Write the whole clip to the specified file handle.
+It is possible to pipe to stdout by specifying *sys.stdout* as the file.
+      YUV4MPEG2 headers will be appended when *y4m* is true.
+      The current progress can be reported by passing a callback function of the form *func(current_frame, total_frames)* to *progress_update*.
+      The *prefetch* argument is only for debugging purposes and should never need to be changed.

 .. py:class:: VideoFrame

       This class represents a video frame and all metadata attached to it.